Application deadline extended!

-Disc* is an intensive five-week summer program for current college students offered by UC Berkeley's College of Environmental Design that explores an interdisciplinary and multi-scalar approach to design and analysis in the urban environment.
-Disc* participants experience hands-on engagement with the discourse of urban innovation, acquiring the tools and expertise necessary to craft design-based solutions that meet the urgent challenges of global urbanization.
+Disc* is an immersive five-week summer program for college students offered by UC Berkeley's College of Environmental Design that explores an interdisciplinary and multi-scalar approach to design and analysis in the urban environment.
+Disc* participants engage in the discourses of urban innovation, and develop creative solutions to tackle the urgent challenges global cities face today.

-The are at the core of the program, building skills and offering a hands-on makerspace for creative work to take place.
-Working in teams, students develop a project from design conception to final prototyping and present the final result of their work to instructors and guest critics.
+Studio Sessions and Digital Workshops are at the core of the program, honing fundamental making skills and empowering students to craft their own design solutions.
+Working in teams, students develop a project from design conception to prototyping, and present the final results of their work to instructors and guest critics.

 Why Should I Attend?